SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 #### Which Datasets are accessible to Prophecy Data Copilot?

 In Prophecy’s 3.1 release, any Dataset, Source, or Seed within a Project are accessible when Data Copilot is called from that Project.
 In an upcoming release, this behavior will change as follows: The assets need only to be part of the linked (Databricks, Snowflake, etc) catalog.
-That is, if the user can access the Datasets with their token, the Datasets should appear in the Environment tab and Copilot can access them.
+That is, if the user can access the Datasets with their personal access token, then Datasets should appear in the Environment tab and Copilot can access them.

 #### How much will I pay for Prophecy Copilot?

 Copilot features are included with Prophecy’s Low-Code Spark and Low-Code SQL offerings.
 There would be an additional cost if you chose to use a private subscription Large Language Model (LLM) service.
-In this case, the cost depends on (1) the number of tokens sent to the LLM provider, (2) the size of the Datasets, and (3) the number of iterations Prophecy sends requests to the LLM provider.
+In this case, the cost depends on (1) the number of [word tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) sent to the LLM provider, (2) the size of the Datasets, and (3) the number of iterations Prophecy sends requests to the LLM provider.

 #### Can I disable this feature for my users?